Tara Norris: Domestic career

 In 2020, Norris returned to Southern Vipers for the Rachael Heyhoe Flint Trophy.
 She appeared in all 7 matches, including her side's 38-run victory in the Final over Northern Diamonds.
 She took 12 wickets at an average of 17.91, including taking 4/45 in a match against Western Storm.
 She was the joint-third leading wicket-taker across the whole tournament.

 In 2021, she was the joint-second leading wicket-taker in the Charlotte Edwards Cup, with 13 wickets at an average of 13.30.
 She achieved her Twenty20 best bowling in the tournament against Lightning, taking 4/14 from her 3.5 overs.
 In the Rachael Heyhoe Flint Trophy, Norris took 11 wickets at an average of 30.09, including taking her List A best bowling figures, again 4/14, against North West Thunder.
 In the final of the Rachael Heyhoe Flint Trophy, Norris hit her List A best of 40* as part of an unbroken stand of 78 for the eighth wicket with Emily Windsor to help her side recover from 109/7 to win the match, and the tournament, by 3 wickets with two balls to spare.
 She also played six matches for Southern Brave in The Hundred, taking 3 wickets at an average of 22.66.

 In 2022, Norris took two wickets in four appearances in the Charlotte Edwards Cup, and was Southern Vipers' leading wicket-taker in the Rachael Heyhoe Flint Trophy, with 12 wickets at an average of 19.75.
 She was again in the Southern Brave squad in The Hundred, but did not play a match.
 At the end of the 2022 season, it was announced that Norris had joined North West Thunder.

 In 2023, she was Thunder's second-leading wicket-taker in both the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, with 10 and 9 wickets respectively.
 She also scored her maiden List A half-century, with 51* against Southern Vipers.
 She also played for London Spirit in The Hundred, taking two wickets in her six matches.

-In 2024, she played 19 matches for North West Thunder, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking 13 wickets.
+In 2024, Norris played 19 matches for North West Thunder, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking 13 wickets.